anilkumar5590/diabetes-prediction/README.md

 # Hi, I'm Anil Kumar! 👋

 ## Diabetes Prediction
 This Streamlit app predicts the likelihood of diabetes based on user input.
-It utilizes a Desicion Tree Classifier model trained on a diabetes dataset to make predictions.
+It utilizes a Random Forest Classifier model trained on a diabetes dataset to make predictions.

 ## Features
 - Input fields for user data including pregnancies, glucose level, blood pressure, skin thickness, insulin level, BMI, diabetes pedigree function, and age.